 Choosing a wedding or engagement photographer comes down to two things: editing style and personality.
 Whether you’re scouring Instagram for a local professional, binge-reading about Brides’ top photographers, or gathering friends’ recommendations, King says it’s important to take a step back and brainstorm the photo style you’re naturally drawn to.
 “While all photographers do a mix of portraits, candids, and formal poses, their unique editing style remains consistent—it’s their brand,” she explains.

 Some photographers focus on dark, contrast-filled images.
 Others go for light, airy, and ethereal styles.
 If you’re having trouble choosing your favorite photo style, think about the types of images you’re drawn to on Instagram.
 Or, consider which styles would look best on the walls of your home.

-The next important step for choosing your wedding or engagement photographer is studying their personality.
+The next important step in choosing your wedding or engagement photographer is studying their personality.
 Sure, you’re not hiring the photographer to be your friend, but you’re spending the majority of your big day with this person.
 You want to enjoy their company!
-“It’s important that your personalities mesh,” advises King.
-“I recommend checking out the photographer’s about page and Instagram, first.
+"It’s important that your personalities mesh," advises King.
+"I recommend checking out the photographer’s about page and Instagram first.
 But you should also meet them.
-I like scheduling quick and informal meetups, or at least FaceTime calls, to get to know the couple outside of email.”
+I like scheduling quick and informal meetups, or at least FaceTime calls, to get to know the couple outside of email."

 When to Take Your Engagement Photos

 Once you’ve hired your photographer, it’s time to schedule your engagement shoot.
 If you’re planning to use these photos for save-the-dates (which go out six to eight months before your wedding), you need to book a session around 10 months or more in advance.
 That way, your photographer has time to edit the images, and you still have time to get those invitations designed.
 If you have a longer engagement or are not planning to use photos for save-the-dates, you have more flexibility.